cisagov/get.gov/pages/help/help_account-management.md

 ### Change your password

 Access to the .gov registrar is managed through Login.gov.
-You can [change your password through Login.gov](https://www.login.gov/help/manage-your-account/change-your-password/){.usa-link--external}.
+You can [change your password at Login.gov](https://www.login.gov/help/manage-your-account/change-your-password/){.usa-link--external}.

 ### If you delete your Login.gov account